ttlion/sdtDBN/README.md

 ## Illustrative examples

+The Illustrative example provided next were already mentioned in the explanations of the proper input files.
+The examples cover the following situations:

+1. [Example 1][ex1] shows how to learn an sdtDBN from input data;
+2. Example 2 allows to understand how to make inference on desired attributes;
+3. Example 3 presents how to estimate a trajectory of all attributes;
+4. Example 4 is the combination of Examples 2 and 3;
+5. Example 5 offers a situation where the sdtDBN is learned with restrictions
+6. Example 6 demonstrates how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file

 ### Example 1 - Learning a sdtDBN with dynamic and static attributes
+[ex1]: #example-1---learning-a-sdtDBN-with-dynamic-and-static-attributes

 This example focus only on the learning component of the program, introducing how to learn a DBN also with static attributes (original tDBN framework only learned networks with dynamic attributes).